coolsamson7/aspyx/README.md

 - offering mechanisms to easily extend and customize features without touching the core,
 - while still offering a _simple_ and _readable_ api that doesnt overwhelm developers and only requires a minimum initial learning curve

-Especially the AOP integration definitely makes sense, as
+The AOP integration, in particular, makes a lot of sense because:

-- aspects on their own also usually require a context, which in a DI world is simply injected,
+- Aspects typically require context, which is naturally provided through DI,
-- and also should cover only certain objects and not act globally.
+- And they should only apply to objects managed by the container, rather than acting globally.

-# Introduction
+# Overview

-Aspyx is a lightweight Python library that provides both Dependency Injection (DI) and Aspect-Oriented Programming (AOP) support.
+Aspyx is a lightweight - still only about 2T LOC- Python library that provides both Dependency Injection (DI) and Aspect-Oriented Programming (AOP) support.

 The following DI features are supported
 - constructor and setter injection